Quplet/umineko-catbox-reprosed/README.md

+# Umineko Catbox Reprosed

+This is a small side project I'm working on to improve many things about the typesetting and editing of Umineko and the Umineko Project Translation.
+The primary goal is to deliver the story of Umineko in a much more readable, professional script.
+I will not hide the fact that this work is very much *transformative* of both the Umineko Project Translation as well as Ryukishi's prose as a whole with many of the changes I am making and plan to make.
+I do intend to preserve the meaning, intent, and story as much as possible.

+## But why?

+To put it bluntly, Ryukishi07 is very bad a prose.
+From the massive overuse of elipsis to very repetitive nature of his writing, on a professional scale, it just isn't good quality.
+I imagine many would say this lack of professionalism has charm, and I can see that, but to myself and many others it is just an annoying distraction.
+I don't intend to scrub every bit of this from the script, just the most egregious parts.

+The second reason is that while the Umineko Project Translation is great, a significant improvement over the official Witch Hunt counterpart, it still isn't perfect.
+They did a great job localizing many things that were previously religated to nothing or at the bare minimum to TL notes (yuck), they also left many things questionably unlocalized.

+## Credits

+This project is forked from the [Umineko Catbox English](https://github.com/andOlga/umineko-catbox-english/tree/master) patch, by [@andOlga](https://github.com/andOlga).
+This project was dedicated to a lost loved one of her's, and to honor that, the original README displaying such will remain unedited below.

+# Umineko Catbox English

 This project is dedicated, in its entirety, to my beloved Tara.

 Reading Umineko together, with this patch, while it was still being worked on,